-School of Nursing Return to Campus Guide
+School of Nursing COVID-19 Safety Guide

 Due to the global COVID-19 pandemic, this year is unlike any that has come before it in the 95-year history of the school.
 Amid rapidly changing conditions, the UR School of Nursing has developed many protocols and implemented the best-known practices to ensure the safety of all members of its community.
-This website will serve as a guide to help SON faculty, staff, and students navigate the school’s operating plan for the fall semester.
+This website will serve as a guide to help SON faculty, staff, and students navigate the school’s operating plan for the academic year.

-We have attempted to provide as much information related to SON fall protocols as possible.
+We have attempted to provide as much information related to SON protocols as possible.
 However, the facts surrounding the pandemic and how best to contain the virus remain fluid.
 Should widespread outbreaks of the virus disrupt our stated plans, the school reserves the right to amend protocols and institute additional guidelines or requirements if necessary to ensure the health and safety of its community.
 If you have questions about the contents of this site or other feedback about items to be included on these pages, please email us at: SON-COVID@urmc.rochester.edu.

 SON’s COVID Recovery and Response

 While there have been a number of changes to campus life at the school, two critical aspects of UR Nursing remain unchanged: